Ireland’s adventure capital has something for everyone, and here are our top picks for the ten best things to do in Killarney.

 7. Experience Moll’s Gap – Instagram-worthy

 It’s one of the most beautiful drives in Ireland, so it’s worth a visit for sure.
 Many opt to cycle or walk the route, but you can take a car too, the choice is yours.
-Truly one of the top things to do around Killarney!
+A visit to Moll’s Gap is truly one of the top things to do around Killarney!

 6. Dinis Cottage – overlooking Middle Lake